Docs Menu

 If you call watch() on a MongoClient, the change stream monitors all changes in the connected MongoDB deployment.

-The following code example shows how to open a change stream and print change stream events whenever the data in the collection changes:
+This example shows how to open a change stream on the myColl collection and print change stream events as they occur.

 ChangeStreamIterable<Document> changeStream = collection.watch();